Frequently Asked Questions

 A few key takeaways from developing the program include:

-- Building trust through deliberative engagement can be a slow process!
+• Building trust through deliberative engagement is a slow process!

 Funding